fhollenbach/Polisci209_2018/pages/syllabus.md

 info, see: [http://student-rules.tamu.edu/aggiecode &
 http://aggiehonor.tamu.edu](http://student-rules.tamu.edu/aggiecode &
 http://aggiehonor.tamu.edu).
 “An Aggie does not lie, cheat or steal, or tolerate those who do.”
-Your written assignments are to be submitted via Turnitin, which makes the detection of plagiarism and cheating very easy.
-Any cases of cheating or plagiarism will be submitted to the academic honor council.
+Your written assignments are to be submitted via Turnitin, which makes the detection of plagiarism and cheating very easy. __Any cases of cheating or plagiarism will be submitted to the academic honor council, no exceptions.__

 Regarding group work: Unless explicitly otherwise specified, your homework and assignments are not to be done in groups and should be